dev-shah-2204/roastinator-v2/README.md

 ## Some important pointers:
-• For understanding how cogs work, refer to the first cog i.e. `cogs/events/modmail` <br />
+• For understanding how cogs work, refer to the first cog i.e. `cogs/events/modmail` </br>
-• For understanding how to take input after a command is run, refer to the first game cog i.e. `cogs/commands/games/cointoss`
+• For understanding how to take input after a command is run, refer to the first game cog i.e. `cogs/commands/games/cointoss`</br>
-• If you're making commands that use a database, make sure that the operation statement is correct according to your table
+• If you're making commands that use a database, make sure that the operation statement is correct according to your table.</br>
 • Hosting the bot isn't a difficult, heroku is fine for a bot of this level.